- Symbol: Ni

 - It is used to coat other metals for shining and corrosion resistance.

 - Iron and nickel alloys are used to make strong permanent magnets.

 - It used in the nickel batteries called NiCad (Nickel Cadmium) and NiMH (nickel-metal hydrides).
 Both of these are powerful and rechargeable

 Nickel is found in the Earth’s crust; there it is about 21st most abundant element.
 Mostly nickel is extracted from ores limonite, pentlandite, and garnierite.
 The countries that produce nickel on large scale are Australia, Canada, and Russia.

 A new ore called “kupfernickel” was found and considered as the ore of copper.
 But, when people tried to extract copper from it, they were unsuccessful.
-Later it was found that this ore gave a new metal that was named “nickel”.
+Later it was found that this ore gave a new metal that was unknown before, and was named “nickel”.
 Nickel was discovered by Axel Cronstedt in 1751.

 - Earth’s core is made of nickel and iron alloy.

 - Meteorites fall on the Earth every day from space.
 The majority of them contains nickel.

 - It is believed that large reserve of nickel in Canada was formed by a meteorite that hit the Earth thousands of years ago.